Potential Vulnerability

 PVS-Studio warning: V779 CWE-561 Unreachable code detected.
 It is possible that an error is present.

-If an error occurs, the break_harvest function must write a message to the log.
-Then, the function finishes.
-The programmer puts the message to the log data after the return statement by accident.
+If an error occurs, the break_harvest function must write a message to the log and finish its work.
+The logging operation happens to be located in the code after the return operator by accident.
 The debug warning does not get into the log.
-It's definitely better to fix such an issue.
+It is clearly an error that should be fixed.
 However, you can't call it a vulnerability.

 Now let's take a look at the error that caused the vulnerability in iOS.